LukasW01/PostgreSQL-Backup/README.md

 # PostgreSQL-Backup

-Two bash scripts to restore Dump/Restore 💾💿 a PostgreSQL-Database within a Docker-Container 🐋
+Two bash scripts to Dump/Restore 💾💿 a PostgreSQL-Database within a Docker-Container 🐋

 # Usage